OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-22.md

 ## 1 Kings 22:31

-Now the king of Aram had ordered his thirty-two chariot commanders, “Do not fight with anyone, small or great, except the king of Israel.”
+Meanwhile, the king of Aram had instructed his thirty-two chariot commanders, “Do not engage with anyone, small or great, except the king of Israel.”

 ## 1 Kings 22:32